cudeso/SoD-Matrix/README.md

 The SoD is build from the machinetag.json file.
 There are three **phases** (prior-to-incident-crime, during-the-incident-crime and post-incident-crime) and four **actors** (CSIRT, LEA, Judiciary and Prosecutors).
 Each phase consists of multiple **duties**.

+## RSCI - COBIT5
-The SoD matrix uses a flavor of COBIT5 to assign **roles** (R-Responsible, C-Consulted, S-Supporting, I-informed, the A is not assigned).
+The RSCI method used to fill in the SoD matrix is inspired by COBIT5 and is used to assign **roles** (R-Responsible, C-Consulted, S-Supporting, I-informed, the A is not assigned).

 Because each country or constituency can have their own interpretation of the roles and duties per actors, the JSON file assigns a generic role with 'x', without determing the exact role (R,C,S,I).
 During the conversion from machinetag to the MISP galaxy, entries for all the roles (meaning R, C, S and I) are included.